signalarun/blockchain-workshop-samples/README.md

 # Info

+## Characteristics of blockchain
+ - open, public, global, decentralized, neutral, and censorship-resistant

 ## Etherium
  - Its a globally decentralized computing infrastructure.Its capable of executing programs called smart contracts.This systems persistence is done on blockchain, with a cryptocurrency called ether to meter and constrain execution resource costs.